PsyChiLin/PsyChiLin.github.io/_pages/about.md

 I received my B.S. in Psychology from National Cheng Kung University (NCKU) and my M.S. in Psychology from National Taiwan University (NTU).
 I am doing my Ph.D. training in the Developmental Psychology program at the University of Michigan, Ann Arbor (UM).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Doing research appears to light up much of my brain — which doesn't require an fMRI to know that.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Doing research lights up much of my brain — which doesn't require an fMRI to know that.*